Forex trading itself is not a scam, but fraudsters are using the popularity of forex trading to lure in potential victims.

 Why Is Forex Trading Often Misunderstood as a Scam?

 The High Loss Rate Among Retail TradersForex is a challenging market where many people lose money, particularly new retail (non-professional) traders.
-It’s estimated that around 80-90% of retail forex traders lose money over time.
-The combination of high leverage, market volatility, and inexperience leads many to losses, which can give the impression that the system is “rigged” or that forex trading is a scam.
+It’s estimated that around 80–90% of retail forex traders lose money over time.
+The combination of high leverage, short-term speculation, insufficient experience, and inadequate risk management contributes to this outcome.

 Promises of Quick and Easy Money